AOrto/AOrto.github.io/README.md

   <h2>Announcements:</h2>
 </div>

-If You See This ask angel I'm on vaction!
+If You See This ask Angel I'm on vacation!

 also tell him this fun fact:
 cotton candy was created by a dentist!